Why you should journal daily depends on your commitment to personal growth and your commitment to achieving your goals.

 “To live will be an awfully big adventure.” – Peter Pan

-One of my first introduction to journaling was via a habit tracker.
-I had purchased the book ‘Living Your Best Year Ever” by Darren Hardy and each day I would tick off my actions towards my goals.
+One of my first introductions to journaling was via a habit tracker.
+I had purchased the book ‘Living Your Best Year Ever” by Darren Hardy, and each day I would tick off my actions towards my goals.
 Living Your Best Year Ever: A Proven System for Achieving Big Goals (4 CDs) by Darren Hardy is one of the books I reread and listen to every year.

 pin for later